USNavalResearchLaboratory/SeaRay/docs/gpgpu-RHEL.rst

 The SeaRay plotter supports :samp:`matplotlib` and/or :samp:`mayavi` for 3d plotting.
 The 3D capabilities of :samp:`matplotlib` are at present nonideal (e.g., depth is not properly rendered in all cases).
 If you want robust 3D plots you should install :samp:`mayavi`.

-As of this writing the best way to install :samp:`mayavi` into a conda environment is with ``pip`` rather than the ``conda`` tool.
 In some cases ``mayavi`` and ``matplotlib`` step on each other.
 If this happens you may need separate environments for each.
 The plotter is written to sense which library is available and react accordingly.

 	#.
 Activate your environment.
-	#. :samp:`pip install mayavi`
+	#. :samp:`conda install -c conda-forge mayavi`

 Interactive Notebooks
 ----------------------